JoshDoody/fsn/coach/faq.md

 ### How does your referral program work?

-My referral program is pretty simple and straightforward: If you recommend someone to me and they decide to work with me, I'll give you $1,000.
+My referral program is pretty simple and straightforward: If you recommend someone to me and they decide to work with me, I'll give you up to $1,000.

 But here's the catch: I need the person you referred to let me know that you're the one who sent them my way.